-We accept returns as long as the boots are in new condition.
-If they have been used or are dirty, we do charge a 25% restocking fee, except in the case of a warranty return.
-Included in the box with each order is a form that you can fill out to return the order, as well as the address to return it to.
+Included in the box with each order is a packing ship form that you return with the order, as well as the address to return it to.
+Soft Ride, 626 Grand Ave, Bacliff, TX 77518.
 Shipping costs are not refundable.

 How should the boots fit, snug, loose, etc?